Not sure what etgar, mandatory optionals, or mashehu mean? Look no further! Below is a glossary of many of the terms used here at Camp Coleman:

 Song Session: The music team leads the camp in a few songs and dance after some meals.
 Additionally, after Friday night Shabbat services there is a longer Shabbat song session.

-Meltzarim (waiters): Tsofim through Machon take turns being the “waiters” that clean up after the meal.
+Meltzarim (waiters): Tsofim through Machon take turns being the “waiters” that set up before the meal, bring the hot food to the table, and clean up after the meal.

 Letter Lotto: On letter writing days, letters are randomly picked from a box, and campers win a prize if their letters are picked.
 “When I say letter, you say lotto!”